Market Cycle

 2. Mark-up phase

 During the markup stage, investors begin to jump in by the large, and a substantial rise in market volumes is observed.
-Valuations start climbing over historical norms, but unemployment and layoff continue to grow.
+Valuations start climbing over historical norms, but unemployment and layoffs continue to grow.

 At the mark-up stage, the market sentiment switches from being neutral to bullish or even euphoric in some cases.
 A selling climax is observed, which is a last parabolic price rise due to the participation of fence-sitters and hesitant or risk-averse investors.